roidelapluie/blog/content/articles/munin2-notaref.md

 Title: Munin 2 "not a reference" error
 Category: Monitoring
-Tags: munin,monitoring, planet-inuits
+Tags: munin,monitoring, planet-inuits, puppet
 Slug: munin2-not-a-reference-error

 This morning I worked with Munin, discovering that Munin 2 has made it to EPEL.

 Thus I started to look at puppet modules.
-I tried both of them, and no one seemed to be working.
+I tried two of them ([ssm-munin](https://github.com/ssm/ssm-munin) and [duritong-munin](https://github.com/duritong/puppet-munin)), and no one seemed to be working.

 I was then digging deeper about what the problem could be, so I logged in to the machine with the munin user: